now, take a look at the geodist() function

 Power and Influence Network (Directed Network)

 For the power and influence network, individuals could have asymmetric nominations.
 That is, i could nominate j and j didn’t necessarily nominate i.
 We will keep this asymmetry so that we can treat the network as directed.
+As mentioned above, the power and influence exists in SNACpack

 As before, we need to extract the first component: